 - We like to go to local farms and petting zoos.

-- Go to the aquarium.
+- Go to the aquarium or zoo.

 - Invite neighbors over and have a water party.
 You don’t even need a pool for this.
 We have a small one from the grocery store that my kids still like to play with.
 Any type of water activities will do.
 Turn on the sprinklers, get a slip and slide, water guns, water balloons or water balloon games, fill up large balloons, spray bottles, add a sprinkler on the tramp.
 One year we made these super fun milk jugs to catch water balloons.
 Water balloon volleyball.

-- Play the Wii, PlayStation, X-box together.
+- Play the Wii, PlayStation, X-box TOGETHER.

 - Have a Lego Challenge.
 We have a big bin of Legos.
 See what they can create!
 Or make Lego spiders or a Lego marble run.